isgo-golgo13/knative-tekton-ci-github-actions-workflows/README.md

       namespace: vault
       keyPrefix: vault-unseal-key
 ```
-To install Hashicorl Vault Kubernetes Operator apply the following.
+To install Hashicorp Vault Kubernetes Operator apply the following.
 In full-GitOps auto-provisioning, a
 direct `helm repo update` and `helm install` or `helm upgrade` is correctly deferred to ArgoCD using
 `GitOps for ArgoCD` design pattern and ArgoCD App-of-Apps or newer ArgoCD `ApplicationSets` or FluxCD.